The use of Roundup and the search for glyphosate alternatives have become urgent concerns in recent times.

 You do not have to be a professional gardener to know that not all weeds are equally easy to be pulled out of the ground.

-In case you have to deal with darnels with taproots or dandelions for instance, you will have to put some efforts.
+If you have to deal with darnels with taproots or dandelions, for instance, you will have to put in some effort.

-It will be wise of you to first water the soil around the weed or even wait for a heavy rain and pull the invader after that.
+It will be wise of you to first water the soil around the weed or even wait for heavy rain and pull the invader afterward.

-The water will soften the ground and will make the task easier for you.
-Keep some tools like screwdrivers or knives at hand and use them if you have to loosen the roots before pulling the weed.
+The water will soften the ground, making the task easier.
+Keep tools like screwdrivers or knives at hand, and use them if you have to loosen the roots before pulling the weed.

 This is also a great way to exercise while at home!